sriharshaperi/Safe_Bank_Banking_App/README.md

 The backend design ensures separation of concerns, modularity, and reusability.
 Each layer has clear responsibilities, and dependencies are managed appropriately to maintain a loosely coupled architecture.

 Overall, the system design of Safe Bank Internet Banking combines an intuitive UI design with a well-structured backend architecture.
 This ensures a seamless and secure banking experience for users while facilitating future enhancements and maintenance.

-# Implementation

-The implementation of Safe Bank Internet Banking includes various functionalities and features.
-It covers user authentication, profile information management, credit score calculation, credit card requests, account transactions, payments, and transfers.
-Detailed information about each feature can be found in the report.

 # Evaluation